mohamedsaif/OpenShift-On-Azure/README.md

 To use Red Hat OCP installer, you need to prepare in advance few prerequisites before starting the installation process.

+This guide only focuses on the prerequisites that is shared between IPI and UPI methods.

 ### [Installer Configuration](installer-configuration.md)

 OCP installer depends on having install-config.yaml file with all the cluster initial configuration.
 You can have this setup of the first time and then reuse it with slight modification to provision same or additional clusters.